MichelGad/CalculatorProject/README.md

     ```

 -How to Run?
-  - simply open the calculator file in any python IDE to run the Calculator app.
+  - Simply open the calculator.py file in any python IDE to run the Calculator app.